holistic-web/home-orchestrator/.project/roadmap.md

 - could use some form of navigation aid or breadcrumb

-- could use some form of default layout component

 - scenes should have something to indicate what they look like in the UI

 - should be able to update lights one by one

-- user experience should be smoother: if off don't show inputs for lights
+- user experience for lights should be smoother: if off don't show inputs for lights

 - Loading... and Submitting... messages should be replaced with icons